tom-clz/2_mains_10_doigts/README.md

 Main objective
 --------------

-Describe here how to get 2 hands with 10 funbgers.
+Describe here how to get 2 hands and 10 fingers.